ImageMagick/Usage-Markdown/api/index.md

 Ideally, for security reasons, you would want to avoid using the shell to parse a single long string into separate command and arguments.
 It is better to do it yourself!
-This means you provide the arguments to the command as an array of separate strings, instead of as a one single shell-parsed string.
+This means you provide the arguments to the command as an array of separate strings, instead of as a single shell-parsed string.

 By doing this, you prevent the posibility of shell syntax errors, the extra quoting burden needed by the shell, and prevent the posiblity of some hacker breaking the shell command and runing their own command (very bad).